TheStopsign/Musicollab/README.md

 FIRST make sure the database is running.
 Open a new terminal window, navigate to 'musicollab/server' and run 'mongod'

 SECOND make sure the server is running.
-Open a new terminal window, navigate to 'musicollab/server' and run 'nodemon server.js'
+Open a new terminal window, navigate to 'musicollab/server' and run 'node server.js'

 THIRD make sure the react client is running.
 Open a new terminal window, navigate to 'musicollab' and run 'npm start'